rpraval1/native-base-docs/docs/GetStarted.md

 You've successfully setup [NativeBase](https://nativebase.io/) with your [React Native](https://facebook.github.io/react-native/) app.
 Your React Native app is now all set to run on iOS and Android simulator.

-**Gif/video of a init new projet and adding a Button component to a new blank project(iOS and Android) goes here**
+**Gif/video of a init new project and adding a Button component to a new blank project(iOS and Android) goes here**

 ## Setup with CRNA
 *Create React Native project using the CRNA cli.* <br />